-Land use description: "crèche" means the use of a building or the portion of a dwelling house or outbuildings by the occupant to provide day care, pre-school, play group or after-school care services for children.
+Land use description: "crèche" means the use of a portion of a dwelling house or outbuildings by the occupant to provide day care, pre-school, play group or after-school care services for children.

-- (a) The services provided must primarily be day care and educational, and not medical services. - (b) The services may not operate outside the hours 6:00 to 18:00. - (c) The dominant use of the dwelling house must remain for the living accommodation of a single family. - (d) Not more than 20 children may be registered at a time, or on the property at any time. - (e) Parking and access must be provided in accordance with this by-law. - (f) Registration with the Department of Social Services is compulsory.
+- (a) The services provided must primarily be day care and educational, and not medical services. - (b) The services may not operate outside the hours 6:00 to 18:00. - (c) The dominant use of the dwelling house must remain for the living accommodation of a single family. - (d) Not more than 20 children may be registered at a time, or on the property at any time. - (e) Parking and access must be provided in accordance with this By-law.